shiyazt/Live-USB-Webcam-Streaming-on-ThingsBoard-IoT-Platform/README.md

 # Live-USB-Webcam-Streaming-on-ThingsBoard-IoT-Platform
 Live USB Webcam Streaming on ThingsBoard IoT Platform

-[INFO] This program will stream your USB Webcam to your Thingsboard instance and the Camera also detects the human faces.
+This program will stream your USB Webcam to your Thingsboard instance and the Camera also detects the human faces.

 **Installation**
 ================